Remi-deronzier/vinted/README.md

-# Vinted API exercise
+# Vinted API

-Vinted API exercise is a miniature-scale reproduction of the Vinted API that allows users to : create an account, login to this account, create an offer, update this offer (including uploading pictures), filter the offers and delete an offer.
+Vinted API is a miniature-scale reproduction of the Vinted API that allows users to : create an account, login to this account, create an offer, update this offer (including uploading pictures), filter the offers and delete an offer.

-This little educational project was made during my web and mobile developer training with [Le Réacteur](https://www.lereacteur.io/).

 ## Prerequisties